Chapel Down Wines

 Grape Varieties:

-Chardonnay: Grown largely for sparkling wines, plantings are increasing.
-Their main Chardonnay vineyard is Kit’s Coty on the North Downs of Kent which produces fruit with excellent acidity and minerality and generous texture.
+Chardonnay: Grown largely for sparkling wines, their main Chardonnay vineyard is Kit’s Coty on the North Downs of Kent which produces fruit with excellent acidity and minerality and generous texture.

-Pinot Noir: The classic grape variety of Champagne and Burgundy, Pinot Noir is also increasingly important for English sparkling wines.
-The variety thrives in cool climates and produces delicate thin-skinned grapes with low tannins and an abundance of red fruit.
+Pinot Noir: Despite being a grape variety traditionally used in France, Pinot Noir is becoming increasingly important for producing English sparkling wines due to its ability to thrive in cool climates.
+It’s known for producing delicate thin-skinned grapes with low tannins and an abundance of red fruit.

 Bacchus: England’s answer to Sauvignon Blanc.
 The style can vary from punchy tropical fruit to more restrained citrus and gooseberry.
 Chapel Down Bacchus is often called England’s Cloudy Bay.